• Skip to main content

 Ingredients for Easy Mini No-Bake Pumpkin Cheesecakes in glass bowls.

 • Gingersnap Cookies: Different brands of gingersnaps will vary in size.
 I used Kroger store brand gingersnap cookies which are fairly large.
-When placed upside down in the muffin pan, the cookies are perfectly wedged into the bottom.
-If the gingersnaps you have don't completely cover the bottom, don't sweat it.
+The cookies are perfectly wedged into the bottom when placed upside down in the muffin pan.
+Don’t sweat if your gingersnaps don’t completely cover the bottom.
+Can also use vanilla wafers.

 • Gelatin: Use unflavored gelatin which is available in the baking aisle.
 Gelatin is an animal product derived from bones, so if you have vegetarians at your meal, you should inform them.